surya88366/Predictive-maintenance/README.md

 #THis is the sample prototype of my project
 #yet to be finished

-this is done using synthetic data generator
+this is done using synthetic data generator soon will be from direct real time live data